 Dan: Now what about those occasions where the bylaw that’s going to be changed, is a little bit of a challenge to do so?
 Is there a time that would necessitate the Body Corporate members seeking the help of a law firm?

 Elisha: Yes certainly.
 So just by reviewing your bylaws and keeping up to date with the current legislation is really important.
 If you aren’t aware of what is enforceable or the recent decisions of the adjudicator in the commissioner’s office of whether pets are allowed, or what’s the ruling on towing, that sort of thing.
 It’s always good to seek advice from a legal advisor who can point you in the right direction in that regard.
-And certainly at OMB we have the experience and knowledge to be able to point you in that right direction.
+And certainly at OMB Solicitors we have the experience and knowledge to be able to point you in that right direction.
 At the moment, if you are looking at your bylaws thinking, “Are they actually valid or should they be amended, or do we need to squeaky these up a little bit?”
-OMB are willing to provide a free of charge initial phone call and also a review of your bylaws, just to make sure that you are on the right track.
+Gold Coast Lawyers at OMB Solicitors are willing to provide a free of charge initial phone call and also a review of your bylaws, just to make sure that you are on the right track.